College for Women | Henrietta Schmoll School of Health

-These experiences are a definite plus during the dietetic internship application process or at any job interview.
+These experiences in the dietetics program are a definite plus during the dietetic internship application process or at any job interview.

 The Didactic Program in Dietetics (DPD) is the first step in becoming an RD/RDN.
 The DPD Student Handbook houses additional information about the program, including:

 unique costs and requirements of the DPD program